stubbsda/diaplexis/README.md

-The Diaplexis library is roughly 23,000 lines of C++ code, in its current version, written with the goal of exploring the numerical dynamics of a combinatorial spacetime model based on a ramified or multi-sheeted simplicial complex.
-Compiling this library requires a modern C++ compiler as well as the [Synarmosma library](https://github.com/stubbsda/synarmosma).
+The Diaplexis library consists of approximately 24,000 lines of C++ code, written with the goal of exploring the numerical dynamics of a combinatorial spacetime model based on a ramified or multi-sheeted simplicial complex.
+Compiling this library requires a modern C++ compiler as well as the [Synarmosma library](http://www.synarmosma.org/software/synarmosma/).
 The current package includes both the standard multi-sheeted version of the library (Polyphyllon) and a simpler but faster version that assumes the entire spacetime complex exists on a single sheet (Monophyllon).
 This repository also includes an older version of the library, in the <code>old</code> directory, which uses a slower and significantly less robust representation of the ubiquity of the spacetime's _n_-simplices.
-The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: the [Boost library](www.boost.org), Victor Shoup's [NTL](www.shoup.net/ntl) for number theory, the [GNU multiprecision library](www.gmplib.org) and an implementation of LAPACK, needed for the calculation of the eigenvales of dense matrices.
-The Diaplexis library also requires the [PugiXML library](www.pugixml.org) for XML processing, used with the parameter and log files.
-The Diaplexis library is released under the Gnu Public License version 3.0; see the <code>LICENSE.txt</code>
+The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: the [Boost library](https://www.boost.org), Victor Shoup's [NTL](https://www.shoup.net/ntl) for number theory, the GNU [multiprecision library](https://www.gmplib.org) and an implementation of LAPACK, needed for the calculation of the eigenvales of dense matrices.
+The Diaplexis library also requires the [PugiXML library](http://www.pugixml.org) for XML processing, used with the parameter and log files, along with an installation of [GraphViz](https://www.graphviz.org) for visualizing the combinatorial topology of the spacetime.
+The Diaplexis library is released under the Gnu Public License version 3.0; see the
-file or the [Free Software Foundation](www.fsf.org/licensing) for details.
+<code>LICENSE.txt</code> file or the [Free Software Foundation](https://www.fsf.org/licensing) for details.

 To install the Diaplexis library, enter the directory <code>diaplexis</code> and choose between the Monophyllon and Polyphyllon versions of the library.
 After descending into the appropriate directory, the